YordanGeorgiev/qto/README.md

 ### 6.2.
 Run the bootstrap script
 In the qto realm each deployment INSTANCE is "self-aware" of the type of environment it represents -  dev, tst , prd.
 To bootstrap to the dev environment run the following command:

-    bash src/bash/qto/bootstrap-qto-host.sh
+    bash qto/src/bash/qto/bootstrap-qto-host.sh

     # cd to the product instance dir as suggested by the script

 ### 6.3.
 Build the qto image
 This step will take 80% of the time.
 It is non-interactive, that is the whole image building should succeed at once.
-This is the v0.6.5 experimental feature, thus should you have problems with it create an issue to the owner of the product instance you fetch the source from ...

-    # go to the product instance dir as adived in the end of the bootstrap script …
     # build the docker image
     clear ; bash src/bash/qto/qto.sh -a build-qto-docker-image